judovana/FlashBalknaTestPlugin/README.md

     </exercises-set>

 Which have he same result, as if you copy paste content of exercise-set X times.
+Also, each  exercises-set can have default <overrides> element.
+If it is there, then each exercise have overriden its default values by numbers in overrides (each one, two, three or all  from time, pause, iterations, rest)
+Still, overrides for each exercise will override  this default override.

 *Cycles*
 Cycles serves for long time training tracking and morphing.